Jumbub/game-of-life-cpp/readme.md

 My only vague idea about how this first solution could be faster is that it is able to do better branch prediction.

+### Struct memory layouts are slightly important

+So, I had this extra pointer `renderRaw` in my `BoardMeta` struct which was legacy from previous render strategies.
+I deleted the pointer and it's associated `malloc` in [this commit](https://github.com/Jumbub/game-of-speed/commit/e79b2f7a01bda0cf28925a4be90fb84cdabe3515), only to find out, it causes a 5% decrease in the overall performance of the app.

 ## References